 Thanks to our client GCL (Ground Construction Limited) for providing the photo.

 Basement excavation in chalk – the original project proposal for the Subsea 7 headquarters included a contiguous pile wall solution to prevent ground movement beneath a Network Rail line beside this double-basement development in chalk.
-Our detailed analysis showed a cost saving combination of open cut excavation and king posts with robust monitoring controls could be used with observational methods to manage risk.
+Our detailed analysis showed a cost-saving combination of open-cut excavation and king posts with robust monitoring controls could be used with observational methods to manage risks of movement.
 The project won an award from Ground Engineering in 2016.

 Management of ground gas risks – CGL reviewed early investigations at Newcross Quarry in Devon, which had identified significant risks from ground gas.
 We installed monitoring wells within targeted response zones in the quarry backfill.
 The source of the ground gas was identified to be the lignite which had been concentrated from within the natural soils as part of the ball clay processing.
 We then designed and verified appropriate gas protection measures that enabled the site to be used for residential development.

 Reuse of foundations – our detailed investigations determined the condition of the existing concrete piles beneath offices at Lambeth High Street.
 The building was planned for redevelopment into an 11-storey residential building with a piled raft which would require additional 20m piles to support the load.

 Using the information gained from historical construction records, we demonstrated the viability of piled raft designs for the new building.
 Our modelling using PLAXIS 3D software showed no new piles would be required, and critically, our conclusions were accepted by NHBC.
 Overall, our analysis has considerably reduced foundation and basement costs, shortened the construction programme and minimised the use of new materials for the project.